sivy/airtable-db-export/docs/source/index.rst

-An individual or organization using Airtable may find that after building a quick solution or prototype in Airtable, they want to export this data into a structure that is optimized for use in tranditional developement or for further analysis.
+An individual or organization using Airtable may find that after building a quick solution or prototype in Airtable, they want to export this data into a structure that is optimized for use in traditional development or for further analysis.

 `Airtable DB Export`_ enables developers to download tables of data from Airtable as JSON files, configure the mapping of Airtable tables and fields to SQL tables and columns, and (currently)